Prenilpotent pairs in the E10 root system: Proof

-\begin{lemma} $N(k)$ equals the number of orbits of isometric embeddings $L\to E_{10}$, under the group $(\Z/2)\times W$, where $\Z/2$ acts on $L$ by swapping its basis vectors and $W$ acts on $E_{10}$ in the obvious way.
-In particular, $N(k)$ is at least as large as the number of $\Orth(E_{10})$-orbits of isometric copies of $L$ in $E_{10}$. \end{lemma}
+\begin{lemma} $N(k)$ equals the number of orbits of isometric embeddings $L\to \Lambda$, under the group $(\Z/2)\times W$, where $\Z/2$ acts on $L$ by swapping its basis vectors and $W$ acts on $\Lambda$ in the obvious way.
+In particular, $N(k)$ is at least as large as the number of orbits of sublattices of $\Lambda$ that are isometric to $L$, under the orthogonal group $\Orth(\Lambda)$. \end{lemma}

-There is a general method called gluing for studying the embeddings of one lattice into another.
-In the current situation, one first studies the possibilities for the saturation $\Lsat:=(L\tensor\Q)\cap E_{10}$.
-(In the proof below we will restrict to the case that $L$ is already saturated.)
+We begin with an overview of a general method called gluing, used for studying the embeddings of one lattice into another.
+When considering any particular embedding $L\to\Lambda$, we will usually identify $L$ with its image.
+In the current situation, one first studies the possibilities for the saturation $\Lsat:=(L\tensor\Q)\cap \Lambda$.
+In the proofs below we will simplify this step away, by restricting to the case that $L$ is already saturated.
 Then, assuming $\det L\neq0$, one studies the possibilities for $L^\perp$.
-In this step we take advantage of the fact that $E_{10}$ is unimodular: among other things, it implies that $\Lsat$ and $L^\perp$ have the same determinant.
-For each candidate $K$ for $L^\perp$, one then considers the possible ways to glue $K$ to $\Lsat$ in a manner that yields $E_{10}$.
-Gluing means finding a copy of $E_{10}$ between $K\oplus\Lsat$ and $K^*\oplus(\Lsat)^*$, in which $K$ and $\Lsat$ are saturated.
+In this step we take advantage of the fact that $\Lambda$ is unimodular: among other things, it implies that $\Lsat$ and $L^\perp$ have the same determinant.
+This limits $L^\perp$ to finitely many possibilities.
+For each candidate $K$ for $L^\perp$, one then considers the possible ways to glue $K$ to $\Lsat$ in a manner that yields $\Lambda$.
+Gluing means finding a copy of $\Lambda$ between $K\oplus\Lsat$ and $K^*\oplus(\Lsat)^*$, in which $K$ and $\Lsat$ are saturated.
 (Asterisks indicates dual lattices.)
-This step boils down to analyzing the actions of $\Orth(K)$ and $\Orth(L)$ on the discriminant groups of $K$ and $L$ (which are finite).
+This step boils down to analyzing the actions of $\Orth(K)$ and $\Orth(L)$ on the discriminant groups $\D(K)$ and $\D(L)$ of $K$ and $L$, which are finite abelian groups defined below.